GIS-S-mart/Welcome/README.md

-# Benchmarks in Engineering Design Research
+# Benchmarks in Design Research

 We observe that design research has come very far after several decades of development.
 Nevertheless, there is still room for improvement.
 Such improvements must be well documented and fairly evaluated.
 Time is over for making claims like “results seem to be better than existing ones from the literature”.
 We are responsible for making quantitative judgments and fair comparisons to the state of the art.